-When it comes to choosing the right travel insurance for your trip, there are a few things to consider
+When it comes to choosing the right travel insurance premium for your trip, there are a few things to consider

 The first important thing to look at is what type of coverage each trip policy provides and whether or not the coverage is adequate for your travels.

 Different policies may include different types of coverage such as medical evacuation, emergency medical treatment, emergency dental, lost or delayed luggage, trip cancellation costs and more.